YUNBLAK/usc-dsci560-sp26/README.md

 # USC DSCI 560
 ## Made by Vincent-Daniel Yun

 This GitHub repository is intended to store labs and assignments for USC’s DSCI 560 course.
 It is public so that the TA and the instructor can review it.
-Any use of its contents without permission, including submitting it for assignments (cheating or plagiarism), is strictly prohibited.
+Any use of its contents without permission, including using this for DSCI assignments (cheating or plagiarism), is strictly prohibited.

 | Content | Link | Due date |
 |---|---|---|